A notification of unusual event is the lowest of four emergency classifications. Learn More

 Be safe around utility lines and when using electric and gas appliances!
 Review our safety tips and be sure to dig safely.
 Call Before You Dig provides the number to call for utility line locator service.
 See links at right for more details.

 The Resource Adjustment reflects energy initiative expenses and is shown as a line item on your bill.
-This includes the following six electric and two gas riders, which the MPUC reviews annually.
+This includes the following six electric and three gas riders, which the MPUC reviews annually.

 |Electric Riders||Effective Date||$/kWh|